well0203/my_work/README.md

 ![results](results/Results_table.png)

-Results scaled by a factor of 10^2.
+Results scaled by a factor of 10².
 The best results are highlighted in bold, and the second-best results are underscored.

-## Table of Content
+## Table of Contents

 - [Abstract](#abstract)
 - [Working with the repo](#Working-with-the-repo)